-The reference period for the evaluation is normally from 1 October to 30 September, unless otherwise specified in the salary criteria.
+The period to be considered for evaluation is normally from 1 October to 30 September, unless otherwise stated in the salary criteria.
 During the dialogue, the employee and the manager each present the evaluation they have made.
 It is the head of department or person in a corresponding position who decides whether the evaluations are to be submitted before the dialogue or not.

 Managers who carry out salary-setting dialogues undergo training that focusses on the link between the employee performance appraisal and the dialogue.
 The employer and Saco-S carry out joint information meetings for the employees concerned, if necessary.
-Managers can consult Human Resources for advice and support, while Saco-S gives advice and support to its members.
+Managers can consult the Human Resources Division for advice and support, while Saco-S gives advice and support to its members.